UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

       (Example) $ deactivate

-   - Everytime you need the tools available in the virtual environment you activate it as above (after also loading the modules).
+   - Every time you need the tools available in the virtual environment you activate it as above (after also loading the modules).

    .. prompt:: console